 Staying connected is so important for so many reasons.
 You might be rolling your eyes right now at how the youngsters can't be away from their phones beyond five minutes.

-Consider this, though: You're on your boat for the day and get an important work email that needs to be answered.
+Consider this, though: You're on your boat for the day, in the middle of the lake or ocean, and get an important work email that needs to be answered.
 Thanks to your strong Wi-Fi connection, you're on top of it and in line for a promotion by going the extra mile.
 And all it took was a few minutes of time and you're back to having fun.